avdebor/Relvise/README.md

 ## Design sources

-In this source was used open source Relvisetitle fgma template
+In this source was used open source Relvise fgma template

 Which is also [**included**](https://github.com/avdebor/Relvisetitle/blob/main/template.fig?raw=true)